How To Optimize Your Images For WordPress

-Title tags are similar to Alt Tags, but they are for human readers, not the search engine bots.
-Good title tag optimization can help visually impaired users access your website.
+Title tags are similar to alt tags, but they are for human readers, not search engine bots.
+Good title tag optimization can help visually-impaired users access your website.

-If you’re on WordPress, these plugins can help you create a sitemap: Google XML Sitemaps, Yoast SEO, All-in-One SEO Pack, and Udinra All Image Sitemap.
-For non-WordPress sites, there are many tools that can assist in creating a sitemap, including Screaming Frog, Dynomapper, and more.
-Once you’ve created a sitemap, you’ll then want to submit it through Google’s (or other search engine’s) webmaster tools.
+For non-WordPress websites, there are also tools that can assist in creating a sitemap, including Screaming Frog, Dynomapper, and more.
+Once you’ve created a sitemap, you’ll then want to submit it through Google’s webmaster tools.

-The placement of visuals within a blog post or web page can make a significant impact on how it ranks on Google.
-If you place an image closer to the search text, it is likely to rank better.
-Also, note that adding a keyword rich caption to your image counts as search text and can help with better image SEO.
-Just don’t overdo it on captions, unless it adds extra value to the image.
+For example, if you place an image closer to your keyword phrases, it is likely to rank better.
+Also, note that adding a keyword-rich caption to your image counts as search text, and can help with better image SEO.

 Optimize Your WordPress Website with WP Engine

 Image optimization covers a lot of ground when it comes to improving your website.
 Optimizing can help elevate user experiences, and keep your loading times under that five-second mark.
 Here at WP Engine, we understand the value that image optimization brings to your website.
 That’s why we offer specialized managed WordPress hosting environments.
 This means you’ll have expert support and comprehensive optimization tools and resources at your fingertips!